fossasia/eventyay-tickets/doc/api/oauth.rst

 Registering an application
 --------------------------

-To use OAuth, you need to register your application with the pretix instance you want to connect to.
+To use OAuth, you need to register your application with the eventyay-ticket instance you want to connect to.
-In order to do this, log in to your pretix account and go to your user settings.
+In order to do this, log in to your eventyay-ticket account and go to your user settings.
 Click on "Authorized applications" first and then on "Manage your own apps".
 From there, you can "Create a new application".

 You should fill in a descriptive name of your application that allows users to recognize who you are.
 You also need to